 There is a door-to-door option for sending your bags from point to point rather than carrying it with you.
 It's called Bagaglio Facile, and the costs start at €20 for the first bag and €15 for the second.
 It's available to all travelers on Frecce trains, or anyone who has a CartaFreccia card.

-Bagaglio Facile is only available Monday-Friday (it only operates on weekends in the cities of Milan, Rome, Florence, Venice, Turin, Bologna, Naples, Salerno, and Bari).
+Bagaglio Facile is only available Monday to Friday for most stations, although it operates on weekends in the cities of Milan, Rome, Florence, Venice, Turin, Bologna, Naples, Salerno, and Bari.
 Arrangements for Bagaglio Facile must be made by phone at least 24 hours in advance of your departure time.

 If you're stopping midway on your journey and want to do some sightseeing before your next train departs, many stations offer some kind of luggage storage service.
 Luggage lockers are no longer the norm for security reasons, but there are often offices with staff where you can leave your bags for a period of time for a fee.